-After the publication of The Problem of Slavery in Western Culture, Davis discovered "that de Jaucourt had merely copied someone else's words" [1971, 583].
-The author was a Scotsman so Davis concludes; "It is clearly a mistake to attribute this radical antislavery position to the rationalism or secular humanitarianism of the French Enlightenment" [Ibid., 586].
+After the publication of The Problem of Slavery in Western Culture, Davis discovered "that de Jaucourt had merely copied someone else's words" (1971: 583).
+The author was a Scotsman so Davis concludes; "It is clearly a mistake to attribute this radical antislavery position to the rationalism or secular humanitarianism of the French Enlightenment" (p.
+586).